Cold Fermentation Pizza Dough Guide

 Final tips for cold fermentation pizza dough

 Cold fermentation is one of the simplest ways to get dramatically better pizza at home.
-Here's what to remember:
+Whether you cold ferment pizza dough for 24 hours or push to a full 72, here's what matters most:

-Tip: If you're new to cold fermentation pizza dough, start with the 48-hour reference recipe above before pushing to longer ferments or lower yeast amounts.
+Tip: If you're new to cold fermented pizza dough, start with the 48-hour reference recipe above before pushing to longer ferments or lower yeast amounts.

 Frequently Asked Questions